 - This consent letter needs to be provided to the APVMA prior to making an application or within 7 days of submission.

 - Applicants and authorising parties are encouraged to ensure any commercial arrangements between them are negotiated prior to submitting the application.

-- Once consent is given to use information which has limits on use, the APVMA is able to use the information even though the authorising party withdraws the consent or later states it has not consented.
+- Once consent is given to use information that has limits on use, the APVMA is able to use the information even though the authorising party withdraws the consent or later states it has not consented.

-- If information is 'protected information' as defined under s.3 of the Code, then the APVMA can only use this information if you have reached an agreement with the authorising party on the appropriate compensation for use of the protected information and have notified the APVMA of that agreement in writing.
+- If information is 'protected information' as defined under section 3 of the Code, then the APVMA can only use this information if you have reached an agreement with the authorising party on the appropriate compensation for use of the protected information and have notified the APVMA of that agreement in writing.